 - pinch of salt

-- 4 rounded tablespoons of non-dairy butter (I used smart balance w/olive oil)
+- 4 rounded tablespoons of vegan butter (I used smart balance w/olive oil)

 - 1 cup Silk Original Unsweetened Cashew Milk